Image

 If you need to restore limited driving privileges, consult a knowledgeable Jackson, MO DWI lawyer as soon as possible to help improve your chances of approval.

-Why You Need a Relentless DWI Administrative Hearing Lawyer in Jackson, MO
+Why You Need a Jackson, MO DWI Administrative Hearing Lawyer

 Having a skilled DWI administrative hearing attorney in Jackson, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Jackson, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

 For a suspension to proceed, you must have been under arrest at the time of the breathalyzer or blood test, and that arrest must have been based on probable cause that you were operating a motor vehicle while intoxicated.
-(This is why our Jackson, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why the Combs Waterkotte Jackson, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 However, delays between the alleged driving and the first police encounter can weaken this argument, making it difficult to prove you were intoxicated while actually behind the wheel.
 Missouri law mandates that all breath and blood tests adhere to strict state regulations, including: